vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps supports two ways to do app-switch:

 * Android intent, using “startActivityForResult”.
-In order to use this the merchant need to set a `fallbackURL` as “INTENT”.
+In order to use this the merchant need to set a `fallback` URL as “INTENT”.
 In this way of communication there is no need to register for URL scheme.

-* URL scheme: The app needs to be registered for URL scheme, and then pass the URL scheme in `fallbackURL`.
+* URL scheme: The app needs to be registered for URL scheme, and then pass the URL scheme in `fallback` URL.

 #### App-switch: Android Intent